doancleon/doanc_search_engine/README.md

 ## IMPORTANT
 The invertedIndex MUST BE BUILT FIRST in indexer.py.
 The CORPUS_SIZE must be changed to match the number of webpages to ensure proper scoring in both indexer.py and searcher.py.
 The PATH string must reference to a file mapping a document ID to the actual webpage in both indexer.py and searcher.py.
+(CORPUS.zip for example)

 ### CORPUS.zip CAN BE DOWNLOADED TO BUILD THE INVERTED INDEX in indexer.py